 If a member state has granted unlawful aid (non-notified aid) to an economic operator, it is, in principle, incumbent on the member state to recover the aid to restore the economic situation as it existed prior to the payment of the aid.
-EU case law considers that such recovery cannot be regarded as a penalty; it is merely the logical and proportionate consequence, having regard to the objective of effective competition established by the TFEU, of the infringement found.
+EU case law considers that this recovery cannot be regarded as a penalty; it is merely the logical and proportionate consequence, with regard to the objective of effective competition established by the TFEU, of the infringement found.

 Failure to notify the aid measure to the Commission automatically renders the aid unlawful.
-Aid that is unlawful because it has not been notified but has been declared compatible by the Commission is not subject to recovery; however, the national court must require the aid beneficiary to reimburse the equivalent of
+Aid that is unlawful because it has not been notified but has been declared compatible by the Commission is not subject to recovery; however, the national court must require the aid beneficiary to reimburse the equivalent of the interest that it should have paid on the banking market between the payment of the aid and the declaration of compatibility by the Commission.

-5 CJEU, 11 July 1996, SFEI v La Poste ao, CJEU, C-39/94, EU:C:1996:285.
+CJEU, 11 July 1996, SFEI v La Poste ao, CJEU, C-39/94, EU:C:1996:285.

-6 See, for example, cases where all actions were dismissed, such as Council of State, 11 February 2004, Syndicat national de l'industrie des viandes ao, Case No. 264346.
+See, for example, cases where all actions were dismissed, such as Council of State, 11 February 2004, Syndicat national de l'industrie des viandes ao, Case No. 264346.

-7 Council of State, 30 July 2003, Commune de Paulhac, Case No. 254904.
+Council of State, 30 July 2003, Commune de Paulhac, Case No. 254904.